innovation-manoa/innovation-manoa.github.io/index.md

 Makamae Carpenter (Junior, Electrical Engineering) :

 The application isn't responsive enough in a mobile platform.
 I think a good majority of college students would be on their phones when deciding to use this service.
-A ggood responsive mobile platform would make the app very solid.
+A good responsive mobile platform would make the app very solid.
 I like the design because it's very simple.
 An app that is simple to figure out is a good app in my opinion.

 Christian Shimabuku (Senior, Journalism) :